reflex-mev/reflex/website/docs/integration/universal-dex.md

 **Deployment:**
 One proxy contract per target DEX router you want to support.

-### 2. ReflexSDK (TypeScript)
+### 2. Reflex SDK with UniversalIntegration

 A client-side library that simplifies interaction with the SwapProxy and Reflex contracts.

 **Key Features:**

-- Type-safe interfaces
+- Type-safe interfaces matching contract exactly
-- Event monitoring
+- Automatic token approval helpers
-- Transaction simulation
+- Gas estimation
 - Multi-chain support
-- Error handling
+- Built on ethers.js v6

 ## Quick Start